plotly/plotly.github.io/_posts/plotly2/2016-09-02-how-to-use-the-JSON-editor-in-Plotly-2.md

       img: "![Annotations](../static/images/misc-tutorial-images/Annotations-JSON.png)"
     - copy: Let's say you want to edit the width, height, or anchoring of the legend; scroll until you find 'legend', then click on the arrow next to it to see the attributes belonging to the legend.
 Click on the fields that you wish to change.
 You can follow the same steps for the 'margin'.
 By doing this, you can edit the positioning and padding of the margins."
       img: "![Legend and margins](../static/images/misc-tutorial-images/legendandmargins.png)"
     - copy: "To edit the axis properties, scroll to the bottom of this category.
 This is where you can change the axes labels, but also the characteristics belonging to the ticks (labels, markers, formats, angles, and fonts to name a few), as well as the grid lines and zero lines.
 It's a good idea to look at both the x-axis and y-axis parts of this section, to make sure you don't miss anything.
-Let's say want to remove the grid lines from your plot; you have to unselect the 'grid line' in both axes so they both appear as 'false'.
+Let's say you want to remove the grid lines from your plot; you have to unselect the 'grid line' in both axes so they both appear as 'false'.
 Otherwise, you'll be left with either horizontal or vertical lines behind your plot."
       img: "![Axes attributes](../static/images/misc-tutorial-images/axes-JSON.png)"
     - copy: "Although you can't add new attributes to your plot using the JSON editor, in some cases you still have a little more control by setting things specifically to your liking, rather than just using the tabs in the workspace.
 Happy plotting!"
 ---